Total Car Parks

 Total Car Parks, established in 2008, is a British company with its head office in Colchester, UK.
-An approved member of the British Parking Association, the company operates car parks in various regions, in particular Manchester, using an online pre-payment model.
+A member of the British Parking Association, the company operates car parks in various regions, in particular Manchester, using an online pre-payment model.
 Its aim, according to its head office, is to provide parking services to the average motorist at affordable prices.

 History

-Technology and advancements

 The firm launched a mobile-friendly webpage to facilitate pre-payment of tickets.
-This use of technology has led to an increase of accountability.
+This use of technology has led to an increase in accountability.
 It also sends the motorist a reminder 10 minutes before their ticket is due to expire, letting them know that they are in need of a new ticket.
 Other car parks have used this model of framework to their advantage.

 Some of the car parks also have solar powered ticket machines and licence plate recognition technology.